-29.3 Payment of Overload for Full-time Members
+30.3 Payment of Overload for Full-time Members

 Payments for overload occurring during the Fall term will be evenly spread over the months of October, November, and December.
 Payments for overload occurring during the Winter term will be evenly spread over the months of February, March, and April.
-The hourly overload rate will be one-third of the Part-time Instructor stipend for a three credit course.

-ARTICLE 30: DISCIPLINE
+ARTICLE 31: DISCIPLINE

-- 30.1 Discipline will only be imposed on a Member for just and sufficient cause.
-Such discipline will be fair, reasonable, commensurate with the circumstances, and based on the principle of progressive discipline. - 30.2 The parties will make reasonable efforts to encourage informal consultation and investigation of allegations with a view to resolving matters without formal disciplinary action being taken.
+- 31.1 Discipline will only be imposed on a Member for just and sufficient cause.
+Such discipline will be fair, reasonable, commensurate with the circumstances, and based on the principle of progressive discipline. - 31.2 The parties will make reasonable efforts to encourage informal consultation and investigation of allegations with a view to resolving matters without formal disciplinary action being taken.

-30.3 Types of Disciplinary Measures
+31.3 Types of Disciplinary Measures